linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Appendix B - Discrete Choice Models.md

 F \left(\varepsilon_{1}, \dots , \varepsilon_{N}\right) = \prod_{j = 1}^{N} \exp \left(- e^{- \varepsilon_{j}}\right). \tag {B8}
 $$

 This cumulative distribution function is therefore the product of N iid "double-exponential" or extreme value distributions, which apply to the random utility terms in (B1).
-Therefore, the random term in utility is distributed as iid extreme value.2
+Therefore, the random term in utility is distributed as iid extreme value.

 Computing the choice probabilities as in (B6) using (B7) and (B3), we obtain: